Ygallo/wellness-pilates-studio/README.md

 ## Credits

-- The code to make the header and nav bar was taken from CI Love Running Project
+- The code to make the header and nav bar was taken from CI Love Running Project.
+- I would like to thanks my Mentor, Andre Aquilina who help me along the way and spotted the last detail to tackle before submitting.
+- My husband who pointed helpful tutorial for me to read and learn to solve my struggles and provided feedback on my project.
+- My study group and we kept pushing each other and share helpful information.

 ## Content
 - The text for the Home page was taken from Wikipedia Article “Pilates”.
 - The instruction for the pricing table where take form this Youtube Tutorial: https://www.youtube.com/watch?v=jfh0ZJFhj2w
-- Fonts were taken from Google fonts.
+- Fonts were taken from [Google fonts](https://fonts.google.com/).
-- The icons in the footer were taken from Font Awesome
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ## Media
 All the stock images were sourced from the following open source sites: